Martin Deschamps: Career

-His musical career began in 1996 when, with that group, he was named best vocalist in the L'Empire des futures stars competition.
+His musical career began in 1996, with that group.
+He was named best vocalist in the L'Empire des futures stars competition.
 He was subsequently invited to join rock band Offenbach on a reunion tour as the replacement for the late Gerry Boulet, and immediately departed on a 50-show tour.
-He then released his own solo debut, Comme je suis, in 2000.
+Then he released his own solo debut, Comme je suis, in 2000.
 Selling 60,000 copies in Quebec, the album spawned three hit singles and was nominated for three Félix Awards, for best new artist, best rock album and best single ("Quand").

 For his second album, 2001's Différent, he donated a portion of the profits to Montreal's Centre hospitalier universitaire Sainte-Justine, and subsequently became a spokesperson for the province's Semaine des personnes handicapées.

 He subsequently recorded two songs for the soundtrack to Denise Filiatrault's film Alice's Odyssey (L'Odyssée d'Alice Tremblay) and a duet with Lynda Lemay, and mounted a successful concert tour in France.

 His third album, Le Désert, was released in 2003.
 That album's single "Vérité" spent five weeks at #1 on Quebec's pop charts.

 Offenbach subsequently released the album Nature in 2005, and Deschamps toured with the band that year.

 He performed during the 2010 Winter Paralympics opening ceremony.

-He performed at the state funeral for Jack Layton, deceased leader of the New Democratic Party, on August 27, 2011.
+He performed at the state funeral for Jack Layton, deceased leader of the New Democratic Party, on 27 August 2011.

 He released a Christmas CD in December 2012.
 It features his daughter.

 In an interview with fellow disabled person Elizabeth, he cites Metallica, AC/DC and PATOFFE as his greatest musical inspirations.

 Martin Deschamps performed in 2004 for the anti-smoking group Commando Oxygene at la TOHU.
 He sang a cover of "I feel good" by James Brown.
 He began the performance by discussing his history of smoking, and after declaring that he was now a non-smoker he said "Boy, do I feel good" and danced on stage.

-He owns a custom made Harley Davidson, which has been built so that he can ride it without arms or legs.
+He owns a custom made Harley Davidson, which has been built so that he can ride it without arms and legs.